-Unless stated differently on the rating plate, the temperature rise should normally range between 35° to 65°F High Fire, 25° to 55°F Low Fire.
-When adjusting the temperature rise, the ideal temperature is approximately mid-range.
+Unless stated differently on the rating plate, the temperature rise should normally range between 35° to 65°F. When adjusting the temperature rise, the ideal temperature is approximately mid-range.

-If the measured ΔT is above the approved temperature range, there is too little air flow.
-It must be increased by selecting the appropriate "HEAT" jumper setting , removing restrictions in the ductwork, or adding supply or return ductwork.
+If the measured $\Delta T$ is above the approved temperature range, there is too little air flow.
+It must be increased by selecting a faster fan speed, removing restrictions in the duct work, or adding supply or return duct work.

-If the measured ΔT is too low, there is too much air flow.
+If the measured $\Delta T$ is too low, there is too much air flow.
+Use a lower speed tap on the multi-speed motor.